aave/aave-utilities/README.md

 const lendingPool = new LendingPool(provider, {
   LENDING_POOL: lendingPoolAddress,
-  REPAY_WITH_COLLATERAL_ADAPTER: repayWithCollateralAddress,
-  SWAP_COLLATERAL_ADAPTER: swapCollateralAdapterAddress,
   WETH_GATEWAY: wethGatewayAddress,
 });

 /*
-- @param `user` //The ethereum address that repays
+- @param `user` The ethereum address that repays
-- @param `reserve` //The ethereum address of the reserve on which the user borrowed
+- @param `reserve` The ethereum address of the reserve on which the user borrowed
-- @param `amount` //The amount to repay, or (-1) if the user wants to repay everything
+- @param `amount` The amount to repay, or (-1) if the user wants to repay everything
-- @param `interestRateMode` //Whether the borrow will incur a stable or variable interest rate (1 | 2)
+- @param `interestRateMode` // Whether stable (InterestRate.Stable) or variable (InterestRate.Variable) debt will be repaid
-- @param @optional `onBehalfOf` //The ethereum address for which user is repaying.
-It will default to the user address */ const txs = lendingPool.repay({
+- @param @optional `onBehalfOf` The ethereum address for which user is repaying.
+It will default to the user address */ const txs: EthereumTransactionTypeExtended[] = lendingPool.repay({
   user,
   reserve,
   amount,